Doula vs Midwife for Home Birth: Do You Need Both?

-If you're planning a home birth, you've probably heard people use "midwife" and "doula" almost interchangeably, but they're completely different roles with different training, different jobs during labor, and different price tags.
-This article breaks down what each person actually does, when you benefit from having both, and when you can confidently skip the doula.
+If you're planning a home birth, you've probably heard "midwife" and "doula" used almost interchangeably, but they're different roles with different training, different jobs during labor, and different price tags.
+This article breaks down what each person does, when families benefit from having both, and how to weigh hiring a doula.

 What does a midwife do that a doula doesn't?

 A midwife is a medical professional who provides prenatal care, attends your birth, catches your baby, delivers the placenta, and provides postpartum care.
 She monitors your vital signs and your baby's heart rate throughout labor, performs cervical exams, handles complications like shoulder dystocia or postpartum hemorrhage, and repairs tears if needed.
-Most states require a midwife to be present at any planned home birth.
+In most states, a licensed midwife is legally required to attend a planned home birth.

 A doula has no medical training and provides no clinical care.
 She offers physical comfort measures like massage and position changes, helps you work through contractions, suggests coping techniques, and provides emotional support.
 She doesn't check your cervix, monitor the baby's heart rate, or make medical decisions.